pylabview/supportdoc-rag-chatbot/README.md

 ## 4A.
 Local FAISS Index Artifacts (MVP)

-The first dense retrieval backend uses FAISS with a flat inner-product index.
-For cosine-similarity-compatible retrieval, the backend L2-normalizes database vectors before adding them to `IndexFlatIP`, then normalizes query vectors before search.
+In the first dense retrieval index, we used FAISS with a flat index for inner products.
+When using cosine similarity, the vectors in the database are L2-normalized before storing them in the `IndexFlatIP` structure.

 Default output paths: